Learning Outcomes

 Possible outcomes include:

-- Dismissing the appeal and affirming the conviction.
+- Dismissing the conviction appeal and affirming the conviction.

-- Substituting a conviction for a lesser offence.
+- Substituting a conviction for a lesser or alternative offence (where appropriate and within statutory powers).

-The prosecution has limited rights of appeal in the Crown Court, usually where a trial judge makes a ruling terminating proceedings or when appealing unduly lenient sentences.
+The prosecution has limited rights of appeal in relation to Crown Court proceedings, usually where the trial judge makes a ruling terminating proceedings or in respect of unduly lenient sentences.

 Further Appeals

 A further appeal lies, in limited circumstances, from the Court of Appeal to the Supreme Court.
-The Court of Appeal or Supreme Court must certify that a point of law of general public importance is involved and grant leave.
+The Court of Appeal or the Supreme Court must certify that a point of law of general public importance is involved and grant leave.
+Certification is not automatic; the point must be one of broader significance beyond the individual case.

 Procedural Requirements and Timings